JTBD Analysis, What It Is and How to Do It

 Imagine you could read the minds of the people and learn these stories, understand their experiences, and know deeper secrets from the entire population.
 Imagine a magic wand that would tell you something like - millions of people really suffer with X and they need Y so much that they would buy it instantly.
 This is what JTBD analysis is about.
 It is this magic wand.

-JTBD analysis can be performed in a week by a solo founder alone at the beginning of a birth of a new startup, as well as by a more experienced team at larger corporations within an existing process.
+JTBD analysis can be performed in a week by a solo founder alone at the beginning of a birth of a new startup, as well as by a more experienced team at larger corporations or governments within an existing process.
 It can be done externally and internally.
 At any stage, and in any industry.

 JTBD analysis can be used to identify endless possibilities and insights, such as, but not limited to: